niall-byrne/ansible-workbench/README.md

 #### 1. Why Conventional Commits?
 - Following this standard has numerous advantages, but among the largest is its tight integration with [Semantic Versioning](https://semver.org/).
-- For the Ansible Workbench CI/CD in particular, [changelog generation]({{cookiecutter.project_slug}}/.github/scripts/job-99-create-changelog.sh) and [release automation]({{cookiecutter.project_slug}}/.github/deactivated/workflow-publish-to-galaxy.yml) is made possible through adherence to this format.
+- For the Ansible Workbench CI/CD in particular, changelog generation [release automation]({{cookiecutter.project_slug}}/.github/workflows/workflow-publish-to-galaxy.yml) is made possible through adherence to this format.
 - Being able to read commits from different people that conform to common standard also makes [interactive rebasing](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) relatively painless.

 #### 2. Making A Conventional Commit With Commitizen